 How to get a guaranteed success of your pipeline field test even if the project is implemented in the roughest terrain?

-When you start a pipeline installation project, you will undoubtedly be bombarded with numerous questions.
+When you start a pipeline installation project, you will undoubtedly get numerous questions.
 The pipe installation company will keep asking you to make certain decisions, while the final result will depend on your answers.

 Do you even know what these questions will be?

 Many companies initiate projects without being aware of what lies ahead of them.
-They know the pipes are well-made, they know where they will be installed and who will install them.
-What they don’t know is that they will be faced with difficult situations that need to be solved, and if the right solution doesn’t come up, the pipeline installation project may go wrong in terms of defects, leaks, delays, complaints and similar.
+They know the pipes are well-made, where and who will install them.
+What they do not know is that they will experience difficult situations that need to be solved.
+If the right solution does not come up, the pipeline installation project may go wrong in terms of defects, leaks, delays, complaints and similar.

-Let me explain to you with an example of what you can expect if you work alone, without a specialized and independent GRP pipe supervisor.
-Based on my experience, I can tell you that one of the first questions you will be faced with is the question of the backfill material.
+Let me explain with an example of what you can expect if you work alone, without a specialized and independent GRP pipe supervisor.
+Based on my experience, I can tell you what the first question will be.
+It will be about the backfill material.

-Backfill material has to meet certain requirements to be classified as suitable.
-However, it is often the case that material that would meet all the requirements and thus be completely suitable is difficult to come by in the vicinity.
-Many times the contractors will ask you:
+Backfill material has to adhere to certain requirements to be classified as suitable.
+However, it is difficult to come by the material that would meet all the requirements and thus be completely suitable.

 And then you may find yourself in a situation where the pipe manufacturer will suggest one thing, while the contractor will suggest just the opposite.
 And it is completely understandable that you should not have all the answers.
-You are managing the project and such specific questions should not be addressed to you.
+You are managing the project and you should not be the target of such specific questions.
 But unfortunately, the final decision will be critical either to the economic final result or to the pipeline performance:

 - On the contrary, if you decide to use the backfill material and it turns out that it is not appropriate, the pipeline will not pass the field test and the consequences will be serious.

-Throughout all the years of checking and correcting pipeline installation, I have come across another situation that causes many failures: the angular deflection.
+Throughout all the years of checking and correcting pipeline installation, I have come across another situation that causes many failures.
+I am talking about the angular deflection.

 Stories related to this issue are always very similar.
-The pipe manufacturer specifies the allowed angular deflection for pipes of various diameters and sometimes it happens that the requirements are not met.
+The pipe manufacturer specifies the allowed angular deflection for pipes of various diameters which sometimes do not meet the requirements.

 - In some other cases, I found out that the angular deflection was not corrected and the final result was a pipeline explosion.